NS Line

-The North South Line (NS Line) is a streetcar service of the Portland Streetcar system in Portland, Oregon, United States.
-Operated by Portland Streetcar, Inc. and TriMet, it travels 4.1 mi per direction from Northwest 23rd & Marshall to South Lowell & Bond.
-The line serves 39 stations and connects Portland's Northwest District, Pearl District, downtown, Portland State University (PSU), and South Waterfront.
-It runs every day of the week between 15 and 18 hours per day and operates on headways of 15 to 20 minutes.
-In May 2025, the North South Line had an average weekday ridership of 4,519 passengers, making it the busiest Portland Streetcar line.
+The North South Line (NS Line) is a streetcar route of the Portland Streetcar system in Portland, Oregon, United States.
+Operated by Portland Streetcar, Inc. and TriMet, the line runs 4.1 mi in each direction between Northwest 23rd & Marshall and South Lowell & Bond, serving 39 stations and connecting Northwest District, Pearl District, downtown, Portland State University (PSU), and South Waterfront.
+Its cars operate daily on headways of 15 to 20 minutes.
+In May 2025, the NS Line had an average weekday ridership of 4,519.

-Restoring Portland's streetcars, which last operated in 1950, began with the efforts of a citizen advisory committee in 1990.
+Efforts to restore streetcar service in Portland, which had ceased operating in 1950, began in 1990 with the formation of a citizen advisory committee.
 After nearly a decade of planning, construction of the Central City Streetcar project began in 1999.
-With the opening of its first 2.4 mi segment on July 20, 2001, it became the inaugural line of the Portland Streetcar system and the first second-generation streetcar service in the United States with its use of modern vehicles.
-The line has since been extended to RiverPlace and the South Waterfront.
-Having previously had no distinct route name, it was designated the North South Line in September 2012, when the system opened its second service, the Central Loop Line, which was later re-branded as the A and B Loop.
+The initial 2.4 mi segment opened on July 20, 2001, to become the first line of the Portland Streetcar system and the first second-generation streetcar service in the United States.

+The NS Line has since been extended to RiverPlace and the South Waterfront.
+Originally unnamed, it was designated the "North South Line" in September 2012 following the opening of the system’s second route, the Central Loop Line, later rebranded as the A and B Loop.